burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `(int x, int y)` - *lambda parameter list* are parameters between round parentheses.
 Formally you in fact can omit the empty parameter list for lambda functions without parameters and write: `[] {...}`.
 However, it it's maybe not so good for readability.

 >> Closure in Math.
-In math, closuere is (i) a set with its boundary (*Functional Analysis*) or (ii) family function, which can be achieved via constructing all possible formulas under the basis function (*Discrete Math and Formal Languages*).
-The (ii) and (i) looks the same - you explore the space completely.
+In math, closure is (i) a set with its boundary (*Functional Analysis*) or (ii) a family function, which can be achieved via constructing all possible formulas under the basis function (*Discrete Math and Formal Languages*).
+The (ii) and (i) look the same - you explore the space completely via allowable steps.

 * *Closure in C++* - in C++ *lambda closure* is a functional object (instance of the class) with the defined:
   ```cpp